Ruuucker/Ruuucker.github.io/_posts/articles/2019-07-24-Android USB reverse tethering.md

 # Simplified instructions (Mac OSX):

-   Mac: Install HorNDIS package.
+   Mac: Install HorNDIS package.<br>
-   Device: Turn on USB tethering under Settings > More Settings > Tethering and portable hotspot > USB tethering Plug in USB from device to computer.
+   Device: Turn on USB tethering under Settings > More Settings > Tethering and portable hotspot > USB tethering<br>
+   Plug in USB from device to computer.<br>
-   Mac: Connect device under System Preferences > Network > SAMSUNG_Android #
+   Mac: Connect device under System Preferences > Network > SAMSUNG_Android <br>
-   Mac: Add Internet Sharing under System Preferences > Sharing > Service > Internet Sharing
+   Mac: Add Internet Sharing under System Preferences > Sharing > Service > Internet Sharing<br>
-   Device: Root your device
+   Device: Root your device<br>
-   Device: "netcfg rndis0 dhcp"
+   Device: "netcfg rndis0 dhcp"<br>
-   Device: "netcfg" to see the ip address of rndis0
+   Device: "netcfg" to see the ip address of rndis0<br>
    Mac: "ifconfig" to see the ip address of your computer; use this ip address as mc_creator's url input